 Reinforcement Learning Algorithms#

-In the chapter Reinforcement Learning Overview we got an general overview about how RL is implementes for a multi-agent setting in Assume.
-In the case one wants to apply these RL algorithms to a new problem, one does not necessarly need to understand how the RL algorithms are are working in detail.
-The only thing needed is the adaptation of the bidding startegies, which is covered in the tutorial.
-Yet, for the interested reader we will give a short overview about the RL algorithms used in Assume.
-We start with the learning role which is the core of the leanring implementation.
+In the chapter Reinforcement Learning Overview we got a general overview of how RL is implemented for a multi-agent setting in Assume.
+If you want to apply these RL algorithms to a new problem, you do not necessarily need to understand how the RL algorithms work in detail.
+All that is needed is to adapt the bidding strategies, which is covered in the tutorial.
+However, for the interested reader, we will give a brief overview of the RL algorithms used in Assume.
+We start with the learning role, which is the core of the learning implementation.

 The Learning Role#

 The learning role orchestrates the learning process.
-It initializes the training process and manages the experiences gained in a buffer.
-Furthermore, it schedules the policy updates and, hence, brings the critic and the actor together during the learning process.
-Particularly this means, that at the beginning of the simulation, we schedule recurrent policy updates, where the output of the critic is used as a loss of the actor, which then updates its weights using backward propagation.
+It initializes the training process and manages the experience gained in a buffer.
+It also schedules policy updates, thus bringing critic and actor together during the learning process.
+Specifically, this means that at the beginning of the simulation we schedule recurrent policy updates, where the output of the critic is used as a loss for the actor, which then updates its weights using backward propagation.

 learning config item